DonyorM/weresync/README.rst

 To contribute simply fork this repository, make your changes, and submit a pull request.
 Bugs can be reported on the `issue tracker <https://github.com/donyorm/weresync/issues/>`__

-WereSync currently has huge need of people testing the program on complex drive setups.
+WereSync currently has a huge need of people testing the program on complex drive setups.
 In order to do this please: